Quaternionic families of Heegner points and $p$-adic $L$-functions: Introduction

 \section{Introduction}

-This note arises with the aim of generalizing some of the results contained in the beautiful papers \cite{Castella-MathAnn, Castella} by Castella to the setting of indefinite quaternion algebras.
-The main result of these two papers is the description of the specialization of big Heegner points introduced by Howard \cite{Howard-Inv} at certain arithmetic morphisms of a given Hida family in terms of generalized Heegner cycles.
+This note arises with the aim of generalizing to the setting of indefinite quaternion algebras studied in \cite{LV-MM} some of the results contained in the papers \cite{Castella-MathAnn, Castella} by Castella; we also deduce from this extension some arithmetic applications to Selmer groups of Big Galois representations attached to a Hida family and to Bloch-Kato Selmer groups of its specializations over a quadratic imaginary field which satisfies a relaxed Heegner hypothesis.

+The main result of these two papers \cite{Castella-MathAnn, Castella} by Castella is the description of the specialization of big Heegner points introduced by Howard \cite{Howard-Inv} at certain arithmetic morphisms of a given Hida family in terms of generalized Heegner cycles.
 The approach of Castella, following previous works by Darmon--Rotger \cite{DR}, is to use density of weight $2$ primes in Hida family, and the explicit description of big Heegner points as limits of Heegner points (which therefore, by construction, are directly related to the specializations at weight $2$ of big Heegner points).
 The relation between higher weight specializations of big Heegner points and generalized Heegner cycles is obtained using families of $p$-adic $L$-functions as a bridge between the two, and the comparison is made possible by the density of weight $2$ specializations.